Debt Help Scotland

 Maybe we have an answer for you here…

-Managed and administered only by a Trustee, at the end of the term, any unsecured debts left will be written off – allowing you to enjoy life after debt.
+Managed and administered only by a Trustee, at the end of the term, any unsecured debts left will be written off – allowing you to regain control of your finances.

-In order to qualify for a Trust Deed in Scotland, you will have at least £5,000 of unsecured debt.
+In order to qualify for a Trust Deed in Scotland, you will have at least £5,000 of unsecured debt outstanding to the people you owe money to.
+This is debts such as credit cards, personal loans and a whole load of other types of unaffordable debts.

-Call Trust Deed Scotland today and find out how we can help you.
-We’ll be able to tell you what a Trust Deed is and the pros, cons, and alternatives formal Scottish debt solutions such as the Debt Arrangement Scheme.
+We’ll be able to tell you what Trust Deeds are and the pros, cons of entering into one.
+We will also be able run through all alternative Scottish debt solutions such as the Debt Arrangement Scheme.

-If you want to find out if you’d qualify for a Trust Deed or alternative solutions; use our Trust Deed Wizard® tool.
+If you want to find out if you’d qualify for a Trust Deed or alternative Scottish debt solutions; use our Trust Deed Wizard® tool.

-If you are based in England, Wales or Northern Ireland then debt solutions such as an IVA or a Debt Relief Order may be a more suitable alternative for you.
+If you are based in England, Wales or Northern Ireland and have not lived in Scotland in the last 12 months, then other debt solutions exist such as an IVA or a Debt Relief Order.
+These may be more suitable for you depending on your circumstances as those debt solutions are only available for residents of those countries.

 A Trust Deed is an effective statutory debt solution for residents of Scotland who have unaffordable debts.